ktaylor63/southeast/site/content/gulf-restoration/next-steps/focal-area/texas-mid-coast.md

 *   Identify and set habitat goals for target species within the Texas Mid-Coast Bottomlands, Prairie and Wetlands Focal Area to be protected, restored or created.
 *   Identify remnant coastal prairie sites and integrated freshwater wetlands in the former extent of the Gulf coastal prairie; use this information to explore easement, acquisition or restoration opportunities with willing private landowners and restore/conserve coastal prairie habitat on both public and private lands.
 *   Consider the development of a prairie restoration cooperative that provides opportunities for members for restoration-related equipment sharing, and reference donor sites for native seed, cultivation and propagation (including of upland and wetland plant stocks needed for restoration).
-*   Implement prescribed fire on coastal grasslands to promote a healthy landscape for prairie dependent wildlife and maintains coastal prairie plant species diversity.
+*   Implement prescribed fire on coastal grasslands to promote a healthy landscape for prairie dependent wildlife and maintain coastal prairie plant species diversity.
 *   Provide incentive-based opportunities for private landowners to work with conservation partners and water management entities to develop and integrate wetlands with agricultural activities so that habitat is provided for wildlife, water quality improvement and reduced flood risks in coastal wetlands.
 These agriculture-wetland systems are one alternative to restore wetland systems historically present in the coastal prairie.
 *   Monitor and inventory shifts in species composition within prairie habitats due to a changing climate and/or other influences (e.g., contaminants, catastrophic events and disease).